Title sequence: Television

 In 2010, TV Guide published a list of American TV's top 10 credits sequences, as selected by readers.
 The series, in order of first to tenth, were: The Simpsons, Get Smart, The Mary Tyler Moore Show, the original Hawaii Five-O, True Blood, The Big Bang Theory, Dexter, The Brady Bunch, Mad Men, and The Sopranos.

 Video games

 The animated introduction, attract mode, title screen, and title sequence have been a major part of video games for decades.
 However, it is only recently that game title sequences have been able to match the quality and fidelity of film and television titles.

-Deus Ex: Human Revolution by Eidos Montréal and The Last of Us by Naughty Dog are two recent examples of Triple-A games that have employed film-style opening title sequences.
+Deus Ex: Human Revolution by Eidos Montréal and The Last of Us by Naughty Dog are two examples of Triple-A games that have employed film-style opening title sequences.
 Professor Layton and the Lost Future had the title following some gameplay setting up the story.